lukefretwell/lukefretwell.github.io/_pages/index.md

 ---
 layout: home
 title: Welcome.
-description: Luke Fretwell is an advocate for and practitioner of open, accessible technologies that drive democracy to be more collaborative and inclusive.
+description: I am an entrepreneur, writer and civic hacker focused on the intersection of democracy and technology.
-button-about: About
+button: About me
-button-about-link: about/
+button-link: about/
-button-connect: Connect
-button-connect-link: connect/
-button-press: Press
+press-title: Press
-button-press-link: press/
-button-work: Work
-button-work-link: work/
+press-link: /press/
 ---